Learn more

 "I liked this story very much.
 The characters were interesting.
 I highly recommend it."
 Read more

-Customers praise the writing quality of the book.
+Customers find the writing quality of the book decent.

 "...romance, which I feel should be encouraged since the writing is what makes the story enjoyable and it doesn't rely on titillation or porn to try to..."
 Read more